gastromatic/sqlstate/README.md

 The sqlstate object reflects multiple existing database schemas and make them conventiently accessible, eg. as sqlalchemy Table objects.

+The sqlstate is intented to be useful in combination with the sqlalchemy core, without using the sqlalchemy ORM.

 ## Usage

 Say we have a database with existing schema `data` which contains